The Stunning Transformation Of Melissa Rauch

 Speaking with Fountain Interviews in 2012, Rauch gushed about one of her biggest acting idols, saying, "Meryl Streep, I just look up to so much."
 Like many performers, Rauch had long dreamed of working with the iconic Streep — so imagine her excitement when she was finally given the chance to live out her dream seven years later.

-Just as Rauch was wrapping up her time on "The Big Bang Theory" — which came to an end in 2019 – she landed the opportunity to star in "The Laundromat."
-Distributed by Netflix and released in 2019, "The Laundromat" tells the true story of a journalist, played by Streep, who investigated the 2016 Panama Papers scandal. (via Variety).
-"Working with and being in the presence of [director] Steven Soderbergh and Meryl Streep was nothing short of a dream come true," Rauch gushed about the experience on Instagram.
+Just as Rauch was wrapping up her time on "The Big Bang Theory" — which came to an end in 2019 — she landed the opportunity to star in "The Laundromat."
+Distributed by Netflix and released in 2019, "The Laundromat" tells the true story of a journalist, played by Streep, who investigated the 2016 Panama Papers scandal.
+"Working with and being in the presence of [director] Steven Soderbergh and Meryl Streep was nothing short of a dream come true," Rauch gushed on Instagram.

 Melissa Rauch's journey to motherhood wasn't easy

 Melissa Rauch is a mother now, but her journey to parenthood was not an easy one.
 When she first became pregnant in 2017, it was both an exciting and emotional time.
-Instead of announcing it on Instagram as most ecstatic expectant mothers do, she penned a personal essay for Glamour, describing the miscarriage she had experienced before finally expecting her daughter, Sadie
+Instead of announcing it on Instagram as most ecstatic expectant mothers do, she penned a personal essay for Glamour, describing the miscarriage she had experienced before finally expecting her daughter, Sadie.

 "During the time when I was grieving over my pregnancy loss or struggling with fertility issues, every joyful, expectant baby announcement felt like a tiny stab in the heart," she wrote, explaining how she didn't want other women to feel the same way when she announced her exciting news.